DarkRelay-Security-Labs/vulnlab_aws/README.md

 `terraform destroy --auto-approve`

 # About the Terraform Script
-Configures one EC2 micro instance to host containers.
+Configures one EC2 t2.medium instance to host containers.

 Configures one security group.